FREE SHIPPING on orders of $85 or more

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bettridge have been found, including Partridge, Pettridge, Patridge, Patrige, Partrich and others.

 This web page shows only a small excerpt of our Bettridge research.
-Another 147 words (10 lines of text) are included under the topic Early Bettridge History in all our PDF Extended History products.
+Another 147 words (10 lines of text) are included under the topic Early Bettridge History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Bettridge Notables in all our PDF Extended History products.
+More information is included under the topic Early Bettridge Notables in all our PDF Extended History products and printed products wherever possible.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Bettridge, or a variant listed above to cross the Atlantic and come to North America were: